+Co-ops have offered residents affordable, community-focused housing options for decades.
 More than 50 co-ops across Vancouver are leased on land which is owned by the City.

-February to March 2020
+February to June 2020

 The City developed a discussion paper PDF file (1.6 MB) and began engagement with co-op board members, operators, and residents